What do you mean? Take it back from who?

 1. Learn the techniques professionals use to persuade us and borrow any that seem useful.

 Advertisers have spent billions of dollars developing and testing ways to influence us.
 There’s no need to repeat that research since much of it is published and free for the taking.
-There are clues in many other human hacking systems as well - NLP, psychology, religion, propaganda, politics, social engineering and sales, to name a few.
+There are clues in many other human hacking systems as well – psychology, religion, propaganda, politics, social engineering and sales, to name a few.

 While we bravely use techniques like good intentions and willpower, they are deploying powerful time-tested strategies that are almost guaranteed to influence the human mind.
 Why shouldn’t we use those strategies for ourselves?
 For example: